100% Learners will self-report that there knowledge of Ohio law and rules has improved.

 If the license of a registered nurse or licensed practical nurse has been inactive or lapsed in Ohio for two years or more, and the applicant does not hold a current, valid license in another jurisdiction, the continuing education must consist of 24 Contact Hours and must include all of the following:

 Remember the Board?
-The Board of Nursing is the implementation aspect of the Ohio Nurse Practice Act.
+The Board of Nursing is the implementation aspect of the Ohio NPA.
 You might choose to think of it as the end with the teeth.

 "Ignorance of the law is no excuse!"